Las Vegas teen in motorcycle crash to have organs donated

 “Michael has one of the rarest blood types as far as organ donations go,” Kaplan said.
 “We found out that he’s able to help at least nine people live.”

 Sigler will be taken off life support on Wednesday.
-That morning, at about 8 a.m., hospital staff at University Medical Center will line the hallways from Sigler’s room to an operating table.
+About 8 a.m., hospital staff at University Medical Center will line the hallways from Sigler’s room to an operating table.
 They will watch as Sigler is taken to the doctors who will remove his organs, “kind of like how soldiers do when a fallen solider comes through,” Kaplan said.

 It will be the first time a “donor walk” will be held at the hospital to honor someone whose organs are being donated, the 43-year-old said.